Last Updated on July 27, 2026 by Daniel Globe

-You’ll explore the beach, you’ll wander charming streets, and you’ll find plenty of kid-friendly things to do in Carmel-by-the-Sea.
+You’ll explore the beach, wander charming streets, and find plenty of kid-friendly things to do in Carmel-by-the-Sea.
 This guide gives practical tips on where to stay, which beaches and parks work best for little ones, easy hikes, and rainy-day options — plus ideas for day trips like 17-Mile Drive and Big Sur.
 Keep going to map out a calm, fun family trip that fits naps, snacks, and sudden weather changes.

 Where to Stay: Kid-Friendly Hotels and Rentals

 Finding a family-friendly place to stay in Carmel-by-the-Sea is easy—you’ll find everything from cozy boutique inns to practical chain hotels and spacious bungalows that cater to kids.
 You can lean into charm at Hofsas House, a family-run inn with large rooms, a heated pool, continental breakfast, and a playful pink exterior and Bavarian mural that kids will love.
 For relaxed, pool-centered stays, Carmel Mission Inn offers a heated pool, hot tub, and roomy patios where you can unwind while little ones splash nearby.
 If you want convenience to attractions, Holiday Inn Express Monterey sits steps from Cannery Row and includes free breakfast to streamline mornings.
 For toddlers and families wanting more privacy, Quail Lodge’s bungalow-style rooms provide a king bed, mini fridge, and a lake-view patio—ideal for naps and quiet downtime.
-Pick the vibe that frees you: whimsical, convenient, or secluded, and plan around pool times and easy breakfasts.
+Pick the vibe that suits you: whimsical, convenient, or secluded, and plan around pool times and easy breakfasts.

 Best Beaches for Kids and Picnics